-Woolworths Limited is a Founding Partner of the United Nations Global Compact Australia
+Woolworths Limited is a Founding Member of the GCNA.

-Since opening our first single basement store in Sydney’s Pitt Street in 1924, Woolworths has grown into a household name with a presence in almost every metropolitan and regional centre in Australia and New Zealand.
-We began operating fresh food stores 60 years ago when advances in refrigeration technology revolutionised transport and storage.
-In 2010 we celebrated our 86th year in the retailing business.
+Since opening the first single basement store in Sydney’s Pitt Street in 1924, Woolworths has grown into a household name with a presence in almost every metropolitan and regional centre in Australia and New Zealand.
+Woolworths began operating fresh food stores 60 years ago when advances in refrigeration technology revolutionised transport and storage.
+In 2010 the Group celebrated its 86th year in the retailing business.

-We understand these concerns are shared by our customers and the communities we serve.
-So, in 2007 Woolworths issued its sustainability Strategy 2007-2015, titled "Doing the right thing".
+Woolworths understand these concerns are shared by customers and communities.
+So, in 2007 Woolworths issued its sustainability Strategy 2007-2015, titled “Doing the right thing”.
 In the strategy, a range of targets and commitments have been set to reduce the impacts of carbon emissions from facilities (incliding stores, Distributions centres and offices), transport, water use packaging, waste and sourcing products.

 Six of these key targets include:

 1. 40% reduction in carbon emissions on project growth levels by 2015, maintaining 2006 levels

 Progress in 2010: Woolworths has managed a 13% reduction in emissions compared to 2010 projected growth levels.
 This is an estimate saving of about 500,000 tonnes of carbon dioxide.

 2. 25% Minimum reduction in carbon emissions per square meter for all new stores compared to existing stores.

 Progress in 2010: Woolworths has now opened 51 green stores with an average reduction in carbon emissions per square meter of 25.08%